courselabs/project-cicd/README.md

 - Website [Dockerfile](./solution/part-1/docker/web/Dockerfile)

-Copy from the sample solution to the project directory:
+Copy from the sample solution to the project directory - this makes a backup of your folder first:

 ```
-mv project/docker project/docker.bak
+mv project/docker project/docker-part1.bak

 cp -r solution/part-1/docker project/
 ```

-Then build the images and run containers - make sure you use the project directory as the context so Docker can access the src and docker folders:
+Then build the images and run containers - make sure you use the `project` directory as the context so Docker can access the `src` and `docker` folders:

 _Database_